The Sulla Tips:

 like IÕve seen far too many brides make themselves miserable trying to match

-everything and make all the little details perfect because they think theyÕre supposed to,
+everything and make all the little details perfect because they think theyÕre supposed to, like the Knottie who was worried about what color limo would look

-uptight that youÕre supposed to care about it, or worried that you see other people
+youÕre supposed to care about it, or

-caring about, itÕs probably not something you should care about.
+worried that you see other people caring about, itÕs probably not something you

 IÕm also most